-General medical and surgical hospitals \$26,640
+General medical and surgical hospitals\$26,640Nursing care facilities\$26,330Outpatient care centers\$23,870Offices of physicians\$22,130

-Nursing care facilities \$26,330

-Outpatient care centers \$23,870

-Offices of physicians \$22,130
+.
 You may also contact the American Health Information Association at (312) 787-2672 or www.ahima.org.

 - 1. Completion of the first year of course work with a grade point average of 2.5 or above with a grade of at least C in all courses. - 2.
 Completion of a minimum of 20 hours of observation in a health information management department of a health care facility. - 3.
 Applications will be accepted from January 1 of each year for the upcoming fall semester.
 Admission to the program will be granted starting in May.
-This is a limited enrollment program.
+This is a limited enrollment program. - 4.
+Students seeking admission into the Health Information Technology program must arrange an appointment with the program faculty prior to submitting the application packet.
+This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
+Application packets are available at the Allied Health and Life Sciences Division, Cabell Hall Room 304 or call (304) 696-6270 for more information.